mlacayoemery/esgame/v2/README.md

 ## Configuration

 The configuration is stored in the [data.json](src/data.json) file.
 You can generate a new configuration on the `/configuration` endpoint.
 Once you are done with the configuration a file will be downloaded.
-You can replace the data.json file with the newely downloaded file.
+You can replace the data.json file with the newly downloaded file.

 It is important to configure the GDAL_NODATA in the tiff file.
 The GDAL_NODATA is used for the non-selectable areas.
 The maps have to be tiff files.
 It is important that every map has the same size, otherwise it's not possible to show the maps properly.